Newlyweds team up for week of their lives at St. Andrews - WHIZ News

 That’s because Wrigley finally got into the Open Championship this year after winning a playoff in final qualifying at nearby Fairmont St. Andrews last month.

 Gustavsson was scheduled to be playing an LET event in the Netherlands this week.
-Those plans were immediately canceled — she was going to caddy for her husband at the home of golf.
+Those plans were immediately canceled — she was going to caddie for her husband at the home of golf.

 “I just had to be here,” she said.